 Laser Levels are an essential tool for any DIY enthusiast or construction professional.
-From small DIY jobs such as installing shelves or pictures to major construction jobs on huge sites, you want to make sure that the job you are doing is level, and laser levels are used for these purposes.
+From small DIY jobs such as installing shelves or pictures to major construction jobs on huge sites, you want to make sure that the job you are doing is properly level.

 How to set up a laser level

 Ensuring the laser level is straight is an absolute priority.
-Instructions for setup will vary depending on the type of laser level you are using, but the general principle involves placing the device itself, or the tripod it is resting on atop a flat surface.
+Instructions for setup will vary depending on the type of laser level you are using.

-If you are placing the laser level on a tripod, it is usually best to purchase the device and tripod as a package because there will often be a mechanism, such as a screw, whereby the device can be firmly secured to the tripod, preventing accidental damage or inaccurate readings.
+If you’re placing the laser level on a tripod, it’s usually best to purchase the device and tripod as a package because there will often be a mechanism, such as a screw, whereby the device can be firmly secured to the tripod, preventing accidental damage or inaccurate readings.
 Oh, and by the way, here’s our other page where we talk about how to choose a laser level.

 How to read a laser level

 Once turned on, the device emits a laser which can be projected at some distance, up to several hundred meters depending on the model you are using.